kyoheiu/kyoheiu.dev/src/pages/felix/index.md

 - `bat` integration: If `bat` installed, felix automatically adds syntax highlighting to the text preview.
   - Add `has_bat` field to `State`.
   - Add `FxError::InvalidPath` to handle invalid unicode in file path.

-## v2.9.0 (2023-10-22)

-### Added

-- Change color of untracked/changed files or directories containing such files.
-Default color is Red(1).
-You can change it in the config file.
-  - Add `git2`.

-### Fixed

-- Explicitly ignore the key release events for Windows.

-## v2.8.1 (2023-08-25)

-### Fixed

-- Fix help text.

-## v2.8.0 (2023-08-25)

-### Added

-- `i{file name}<CR>` to create new file, and `I{dir name}<CR>` to create new directory.
-- If zoxide is installed, whenever changing directory inside felix, `zoxide add` will be executed to add the directory or increment its rank in the zoxide database.
-  - For this, `State` now has a new field `has_zoxide`, which is checked at startup.

-### Changed

-- config's `color` is now optional: By this, all config fields are optional.
-  - Remove warning message when you launch felix without the config file.
-- When opening file by default editor is failed, felix displays more accurate warning: `$EDITOR may not be set, or config file may be invalid.`.

-### Removed

-- Remove `syntect` and syntax highlighting in the preview area.
-This will improve build and start-up times, and resolve the handling of wide chars such as CJK.

 For more details, see `CHANGELOG.md` in the [repository](https://github.com/kyoheiu/felix).